Learn why backlighting with Light Tape is the way to go, and how we are different than LEDs.

 Don't Sweat The Installation

-If you’re collaborating with a stone fabricator, electrician, or contractor, they should have a template for your project.
-We can illuminate any shape, though we prefer simpler shapes like squares and rectangles for Light Tape® panels.
+If you’re working with a stone fabricator, electrician, or contractor, they’ll typically create a project template.
+We can illuminate any shape, but Light Tape® panels work best with clean, simple outlines like squares and rectangles for optimal performance and efficiency.

-All you need to provide is the sub-surface, typically plywood, onto which the Light Tape® will be applied before the final surface is installed.
-We’ll require a template of this sub-surface beneath the countertop to ensure precise fitting of the panels.
+All you need to provide is the sub-surface—usually plywood—onto which the Light Tape® will be applied before the final countertop or surface is installed.
+We’ll need a template of this sub-surface to ensure the panels fit perfectly.

-We pre-cut all necessary openings for sinks, faucet holes, taps, and outlets, facilitating a straightforward installation process.
-Simply lay down the Light Tape® and you’re done.
-There’s no need to worry about spacing for bulky diffusion boxes between the stone and Light Tape® since it produces no heat and doesn’t require a heat sink.
-It seamlessly integrates into your existing plans with minimal effort.
+We’ll pre-cut all openings for sinks, faucets, taps, and outlets so installation is simple—just lay the Light Tape® in place and you’re done.
+No bulky diffusion boxes are required, since Light Tape® produces no heat and doesn’t need a heat sink.
+It fits seamlessly into your plans with virtually no extra effort.

-Typically, your contractor or electrician will install our Light Tape® panels.
-If they have any questions, they are welcome to contact us directly.
+Most of the time, your contractor or electrician will handle installation.
+If they have any questions, they can contact us directly for guidance.